JakubRichardson/DSD2-Notes/Notes/Codes.md

 | 1 | 1 | 0 | 1 | 0 | -10 |
 | 0 | 1 | 0 | 1 | 0 | 10 |

-THe Sign bit denotes a negative integer when 1, and subsequently positive when 0.
+The Sign bit denotes a negative integer when 1, and subsequently positive when 0.
 Similar to BNN the resolution is uniform and unity.
 SM is zero balanced making the range: $-(2^{N-1} - 1)$ to $+(2^{N-1} - 1)$, 1 less than BNN.
 The loss of one value in the range is due to two codewords representing 0: 1000 and 0000.

 ### One's Complement